titizheng/MPSANet_BiomarkerScores/README.md

 [SamanFarahmand’s project](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=119702524)

-As the use of this dataset is subject to critical review by the hospital, if other researchers require this dataset, you can contact the corresponding author of this paper.
+As the use of this dataset is subject to critical review by the hospital, if other researchers require this dataset, you can contact the corresponding author of this paper. cuixy@bmie.neu.edu.cn

 ## Model
 ![MPAANet](/images/MPSANet.jpg)